• Software Download

 II.
 Causes and Solutions

-1. The part drawing is not created using supported software:
+1. The part drawing is not a supported format:

 Other software is currently not supported.
 These three programs are recommended.